louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 Although the impact of SL on survival has not been demonstrated in the form of a prospective trial, SL it is supported by abundant literature and is necessary for guiding appropriate treatment.– When SL is not performed at baseline and patients undergo systemic therapy, peritoneal disease present initially may respond and no longer be detectable, but the patient still will be at a much higher risk of recurrence because they were still stage 4 at baseline.
 These patients should go on to be considered for alternative therapies or clinical trials (e.g. targeted regimens or hyperthermic intraperitoneal chemotherapy [HIPEC]) or at a very minimum should have an informed discussion about their higher risk of recurrence and their prognosis before undergoing gastrectomy.
 Confirming a patient's disease stage before initiation of invasive treatment with stated curative intent is a basic tenet of cancer care.
 In a randomized trial, D2 lymphadenectomy was examined, but it was decades ago, and the current recommendation for pancreas and spleen-sparing modified dissection are based on interpretation of those results, which may be why some still find this recommendation controversial.

-Additional barriers reported by multiple sites in this study were "the availability of surgeons skilled in D2 dissection" and "having too few gastric cancer cases per year for a dedicated team."
+Additional barriers reported by multiple sites in this study were "the availability of surgeons skilled in D2 dissection" and "having too few gastric cancer cases per year for a dedicated team".
 These topics came up in the semi-structured interviews and led to discussions about possibly referring gastric cancer patients to higher-volume centers.
 These quotations and the themes pulled from the interviews highlight issues in real-world practice that may be affecting care and outcomes for patients, particularly those with relatively rare cancers.

 ---